Top 4 Biggest Companies in Tokyo

 Tokyo is one of the most popular cities in the world to work in.
 It’s a lively, vibrant place with contrasts around every corner.
 There's quiet reflection, bright lights and themed restaurants, amazing food, hidden gems, timely public transport, beautiful changing seasons and the opportunity to meet, live and work with people from all over the world.

 It is a city that is home to many hugely talented, hardworking people who work for talented, hardworking businesses, both Japanese and international.
-Here are a few examples of companies you can work for in Tokyo.

 Let’s start with the ‘biggy’.
 One of the world’s biggest companies in fact.
 The world’s largest manufacturer of internal combustion engines and the world’s largest motorcycle manufacturer since 1959.